dbinoy/amazon-sagemaker-keras-text-classification/README.md

 Great!
 Our model inference implementation responds and is correctly able to categorize this headline as a Health & Medicine story.

-### Lab 4: Training & Deployment on Amazon SageMaker
+### Part 4: Training & Deployment on Amazon SageMaker

 Now that we are done testing locally, we are ready to package up our code and submit to Amazon SageMaker for training or deployment (hosting) or both.